django-oscar/django-oscar/docs/source/internals/sandbox.rst

 as they are domain-specific.
 For instance:

 * All tax is set to zero
-* The two shipping methods are both free
+* No shipping methods are specified.
+The default is free shipping.
-* No payment is required to submit an order
+* No payment is required to submit an order as part of the checkout process